 You need to cross-test to determine how your product is used in the real world, with real people, and across all different devices.

-Your beta testers will help your embarrassing or mission critical bugs before launching live and directly to everyone.
+Your beta testers will help your embarrassing or mission-critical bugs before launching live and directly to everyone.

 How Do I Find Beta Users?

 Beta users can be found in a variety of places on the Internet.
-Save time and energy by avoiding enrolling the people who aren’t early adopters and not ready to try a product in it’s early stages.
+Save time and energy by avoiding enrolling the people who aren’t early adopters and not ready to try a product in its early stages.

-Get the people who want the goodness you have to offer from day one; The same people that would otherwise stand in line at the Apple store for hours to try the next installment of the iPhone series.
+Get the people who want the goods you have to offer from day one; The same people that would otherwise stand in line at the Apple store for hours to try the next installment of the iPhone series.